eastmaels/steemblog.github.io/_posts/account/deanliu/2018-10-12_dean-s-tokyo-snapshots-a-lane-of-memory-in-tokyo.md

 - - -

-This page is synchronized from the post: [🍙 Dean's Tokyo Snapshots 🍙 A Lane of Memory in Tokyo](https://steemit.com/@deanliu/dean-s-tokyo-snapshots-a-lane-of-memory-in-tokyo)
+This page is synchronized from the post: ['🍙 Dean''s Tokyo Snapshots 🍙 A Lane of Memory in Tokyo'](https://steemit.com/@deanliu/dean-s-tokyo-snapshots-a-lane-of-memory-in-tokyo)